Verifying the surjective relation between symmetric potential function and its Scattering Matrix in 1D: Theory

 where $\lambda_n$ are the eigenvalues of the integral equation

 Here $\lambda$ arranged in descending order

 And because of the periodicity of trigonometric functions, it is convenient to parametrize x with $\pi$t.
-So when we choose new variables $\xi = x\pi t$ , $\eta = y\pi t$, we can rewrite Eq.
-(15) as Eq.
-(17)
+So when we choose new variables $\xi = x\pi t$ , $\eta = y\pi t$, we can rewrite Eq. (\ref{eq15}) as Eq. (\ref{eq17})

-And as $f(-x)=\pm f(x)$, the $\lambda_j$ are the eigenvalues of the integral equations Eq.
-(19), Eq.
-(20) with kernels, Eq.
-(18)
+And as $f(-x)=\pm f(x)$, the $\lambda_j$ are the eigenvalues of the integral equations Eq. (\ref{eq19}), Eq. (\ref{eq20}) with kernels, Eq. (\ref{eq18})

-Therefore $F_{\pm}(t)$ are the Fredholm determinants of the kernels Eq.
-(18) ( or Eq.
-(22), Eq.
-(23)) over the interval (0, $\tau$).
-So we can rewrite Fredholm determinant as Eq.
-(21)
+Therefore $F_{\pm}(t)$ are the Fredholm determinants of the kernels Eq. (\ref{eq18}) ( or Eq. (\ref{eq22}), Eq. (\ref{eq23})) over the interval (0, $\tau$).
+So we can rewrite Fredholm determinant as Eq. (\ref{eq21})

 In the inverse scattering theory we are dealing with two potential $V_1(x)$, $V_2(x)$ on the half-line $0<x<\infty$, and $V_1$ being supposed unknown and $V_2$ known.
-We suppose V(x) is symmetric, so the potential range $0<x<\infty$ is valid.
+We suppose $V(x)$ is symmetric, so the potential range $0<x<\infty$ is valid.

-We have two corresponding families of wave-functions $\Psi_1(\mathbf{k,x})$, $\Psi_2(\mathbf{k,x})$ satisfying the wave equations Eq.
-(24)
+We have two corresponding families of wave-functions $\Psi_1(\mathbf{k,x})$, $\Psi_2(\mathbf{k,x})$ satisfying the wave equations Eq. (\ref{eq24})

 Here $W_j=\frac{2mV_j}{\hbar ^{2}}, k=\frac{2mE}{\hbar ^{2}}$.